nationalarchives/design-system/src/accessibility-statement/index.md

 - are not classified as non-compliance with the accessibility regulations
 - are determined as worth featuring in this accessibility statement

-From the National Archives Design System website:

-There are currently no known accessibility concerns in the National Archives Design System website which we have determined to be worth featuring in this accessibility statement.
+There are currently no known accessibility concerns in the National Archives Design System or the TNA Frontend Storybook website which we have determined to be worth featuring in this accessibility statement.

-From the TNA Frontend Storybook website:

-There are currently no known accessibility concerns in the TNA Frontend Storybook website which we have determined to be worth featuring in this accessibility statement.

 From the TNA Frontend codebase:

-1. The details component doesn’t work well with Dragon and VoiceOver.
+1. The details component doesn’t work well with Dragon and older versions of VoiceOver.
 This is a known issue with the assistive tech and the `<details>` HTML element, rather than an issue with our details component specifically.
 Track the progress of GOV.UK Design System team with regards to this on the [GitHub issue: ‘Details component does not work well with Dragon and VoiceOver’](https://github.com/alphagov/govuk-frontend/issues/3693).

 ### Testing our products for accessibility